Similar benefits, with potentially lower risks

 Virus-like particles (VLPs) represent an exciting approach to vaccine development.
 VLPs mimic the native structure of viruses, allowing them to be easily recognized by the immune system.
 However, they lack core genetic material which makes them non-infectious and unable to replicate.
-In other words, they are safe and highly effective as they induce an immune response similar to a natural infection but without the inconveniences associated with it.
+In other words, they induce an immune response similar to a natural infection but without the inconveniences associated with it.

 Furthermore, VLPs can be engineered to have antigens attached for use in vaccines or other immunotherapies.

 Infectious influenza viruswith a surface antigens, lipid membrane, internal proteins and genetic materials

 Plants are highly efficient at producing proteins of varying complexity, serving as bioreactors - or mini factories - for our vaccines and protein-based therapeutics.
 Medicago's plant-based production platform demonstrates agility, accuracy, and speed by eliminating the risk of mutation and contamination during production, and significantly shortening production timelines.

 Rapid monovalent manufacturing